 Tools & Best Practices

 - Model Privacy Impact Assessment Policy, a model policy that communities around the world can adopt to effectively implement privacy impact assessments into their smart city initiatives.
-FPF is also supporting a global coalition of Pioneer Cities in piloting the model policy.
+FPF is also supporting a global coalition of Pioneer Cities in piloting the model policy, including statements of intent for PIAs from Apeldoorn, Bogota, Brasilia, Istanbul, and Medellin.
+In collaboration with the G20 Smart Cities Alliance.

 - Privacy Risk Assessment for Smart Cities & Communities, a set of prompts to help local government privacy leaders identify key questions and considerations arising from smart city technologies.